-[0126] In some embodiments, the polynucleotide portion of the nanoconjugate may serve as an additional or auxiliary targeting moiety.
+[0122] The polynucleotide portion of the nanoconjugate may serve as an additional or auxiliary targeting moiety.
 The polynucleotide portion may be selected or designed to assist in extracellular targeting, or to act as an intracellular targeting moiety.
 That is, the polynucleotide portion may act as a DNA probe seeking out target cells.
 This additional targeting capability will serve to improve specificity in delivery of the composition to target cells.
 The polynucleotide may additionally or alternatively be selected or designed to target the composition within target cells, while the targeting protein targets the conjugate extracellularly.

-[0127] It is contemplated that the targeting moiety can, in various embodiments, be associated with a nanoconjugate.
-In aspects wherein the nanoconjugate comprises a nanoparticle (i.e., is not hollow), it is contemplated that the targeting moiety is attached to either the nanoparticle, the polynucleotide/polypeptide or both.
-In further aspects, the targeting moiety is associated with the nanoconjugate composition, and in other aspects the targeting moiety is administered before, concurrent with, or after the administration of a composition of the disclosure.
+[0123] It is contemplated that the targeting moiety can be associated with a nanoconjugate.
+Where the nanoconjugate comprises a nanoparticle (i.e., is not hollow), it is contemplated that the targeting moiety may be attached to either the nanoparticle, the polynucleotide/polypeptide or both.
+In further examples, the targeting moiety is associated with the nanoconjugate composition, and in other examples the targeting moiety is administered before, concurrent with, or after the administration of a composition described herein.